Whiteknight/whiteknight.github.com/drafts/rosella_sorting.md

 Smoothsort constructs a special type of heap from the input data, and uses basic balancing operations on the heap to find the largest value, extracts it, and rebalances the heap.
-It works very well for the pre-sorted case, but not quite as well as Timsort because it does need to construct this heap first, then iterate over it.
-Smoothsort goes so quick because the heap rebalancing operations when the array is already sorted are essentially free.
+It works very well for the pre-sorted case, but not quite as well as Timsort because it does need to construct this heap first then iterate over it.
+Smoothsort goes so quick because the heap rebalancing operations when the array is already sorted are almost free.
 So Smoothsort is quick on a pre-sorted array, but we also see that it's terrible when the input array is reverse sorted.
 Timsort still does very well in this case.

 When the array is completely random, the story is a little bit different.
 Both Timsort and Smoothsort lose to the quicksort implementations for completely random data.
-Timsort actually is *worse* than Parrot's built-in quicksort, which is weird.
+Timsort actually is *worse* than Parrot's built-in quicksort, one of the few results we measure to be slower.
 Smoothsort is in the same ballpark as the Rosella quicksort, but is a few percent off of the hybrid sort.

-If I had to put together a small report-card for these algorithms under all conditions, it would look something like this:
+If I had to put together a small report-card for these algorithms under all these conditions, it would look something like this:

     algorithm       pre-sorted      reversed        random
     ------------------------------------------------------